kiemaBruce/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - deletes '/tmp/my_first_directory/'
 10-back - changes the working directory to the previous one 11-lists - lists all files (including hidden) in the current directory, the parent of the working directory and the '/boot' directory (in that order) in long format
+12-file_type - prints the type of the file named 'iamafile' in the '/tmp' directory